 Salomon and Flor Melgen gave a combined $40,000 in 2011 and 2012 to the legal fund, making them its largest donors.

-This article appears in the Feb.
-6, 2013, edition of National Journal Daily as Paying Back Donor Cost Menendez Dearly.
+This article appears in the February 6, 2013, edition of NJ Daily as Paying Back Donor Cost Menendez Dearly.